fnagel/mailfiles/README.md

 Description
 -----------

-This extension provides a simple form with a pluploadfe upload widget, a textarea for adding a message, a "auto-send" checkbox and a submit button.
+This extension provides a simple form with a Pluploadfe upload widget, a simple text input used as mail subject, a textarea for adding a message, a "auto-send" checkbox and a submit button.

 If the "auto-send" checkbox is checked the form will be auto submitted once uploading is completed.